andreasthoelke/dotfiles/.vim/notes/notes-commands-nav.md

 c-w dk      - close the window above c-w \       - to jump to rightmost/mark/tag bar window c-w p       - to jump back
+\t]         - TabmoveRight /Left

 ### Files
-\v \T       - browse-open file in split/tab
+\v \T       - browse-open file in new split/tab from the same project gp <c-o>v   - browse-open recent file in a split e.g. from a different project
 #### Dirvish
 t           - open in new tab
 p           - preview in split leader P    - preview in float-win
+#### Filepaths
+c-w f       - (on filepath) preview file content in horz-split
 #### Arglist
 ,x          - toggle to from arglist (x, vis-sel, line-motion)
             - " Tip: can add popular folders as well, then CtrlP-v/t to open the dirvish pane